Skip to main content

 More Information

-The estimated per unit fees are calculated using the annual full-fee paying rate.
-It is based on a study load of 40 credit points (4 units).
+The estimated per-unit fee is calculated using the annual average first-year fee.
+It is based on a study load of 40 credit points (normally four units) per semester or year.

 Campus